CIS580/pipes-ItzPerkinz/README.md

 ## Credits
-Pipe tiles by surt, and released into the public domain on [OpenGameArt.com](http://opengameart.org/content/plums) filledPipes.png is just pipes.png that I edited with Paint
+Pipe tiles by surt, and released into the public domain on [OpenGameArt.com](http://opengameart.org/content/plums) filledPipes.png is just pipes.png that I edited with Paint SlowPipes.mp3 is from RawGames @ opengameart.org under a Public Domain CC0 license

 Game framework HTML5/CSS3/Javascirpt code was written by course instructor [Nathan Bean](http://nathanhbean.com), and also released under the [CC-A-SA 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/)